ssuman/notes/effective_java/notes.markdown

 	* Providing only static factory methods without public or protected constructors cannot be subclassed.
 	* Not readily distinguishable from other static methods.

+### Item 2 - Consider a builder when faced with many constructors.
+1. Static factories and constructors share a limitation: they do not scale well to large number of optional parameters.
+2. Telescoping constructors and javabeans patters are frequently used pattern to handle large number of optional parameters.
+3. Client code is difficult to write with telescoping pattern and harder still to read it.
+4. JavaBeans patterns may leave the object in an inconsistent state partway through its construction.
+Since it is mutable its not thread safe.
+5. Solution to this would be to use Builder pattern.
+6. The client calls the constructor of the builder object with all required parameters.
+Then client calls the optional setters to set each parameter of interest.
+Finally  calls the build method on the builder to return an immutable object.
+7. The client now is easy to write and read.
+8. Builder pattern is good when there are multiple optional parameters.

 ### Item 5 - Avoid creating unnecessary objects
 1. Reuse of a single object instead of creating a new object each time is both faster and stylish.
 2. Static factory methods often avoid creating unnecessary objects.